bmurrtech/0-100-days-cloud-engineer/README.md

   - `SELECT name, phone, email FROM customers where zip_code = '01234'`
 - NoSQL Database model is **document focused**
 - *CRUD* stands for **C**reate **R**ead **U**pdate **D**elete

 - **L3 Review**
   - Both Relational and NoSQL support CRUD operations
   - Relational is transactional focused
   - NoSQL is document focused

+# Day :six:
+- researched some AWS cloud project ideas
+- created new banner in .gif format
+- organzied goals and projects by creating new .md files

+### L4 Managing Serviecs
+- Init Process - an init program or systemd is the parent process for every process
+- init will show the location of the init process (i.e. `readlink -f /usr/sbin/init`)
+- [*Systemd*](https://en.wikipedia.org/wiki/Systemd) a software suit that provides an array of system components for Linux operating systems.
+  - Its main aim is to unify service configuration & behavior across Linux distributions

+- **Managing Service Command with Systemd**
+  - `sudo systemctl start [application.server]`
+  - `sudo systemctl stop [application.server]`
+  - `sudo systemctl restart [application.server]`
+  - `sudo systemctl reload [application.server]`
+  - `sudo systemctl enable [application.server]`
+  - `sudo systemctl disable [application.server]`
+  - `sudo systemctl status [application.server]`

+- **L4 Review**
+  - Systemd is the new standard for service configuration
+  - The `which init` command will allow you to see where you process init is located
+  - The `readlink` command will allow you to see what process controls your service configuration

+-**L4 Lab 1**
+  - `ps -aux` shows processes currently running & display the process identifier (PID) number
+  - `kill -9 [PID]` to kill the process of a certain PID
+  - restart mysqld using the `mysqld` command to run process in the **fore**ground
+  - restart mysql via `mysqld &` to run process in the **back**ground

+-**L4 Lab 2** - Install a Linux distro on a VM.
+Share distro version and name the process used as "PID 1"
+  - [ ] Install Docker on Synology NAS (this will create a "docker" folder in your "File Station"
+    - [ ] 1.
+Open the "Package Center" app on the Synology NAS 2.
+Search for "Docker" 3.
+Click "install" to get Docker
+  - [ ] Install a Linux distribution image (ISO) from the Docker application in a new Container
+    - [ ] Go to "Registry" and search for a Linux distro (i.e. CentOS/systemd:latest) 2.
+Double click on the OS you want to download.
+3. Once the image has been downloaded, click on "Container" from the Docker app (see the left pane).
+3. Select the OS you want to install in a new Container.
+4. Choose whether or not you want to be able to edit ports or not (if not, select the "Use the same network as Docker Host" bubble) 5.
+Name the Container 6.
+Decide if you want to give the Container root permissions to your Synology NAS OS.
+If not, uncheck the "Execute container with high priviledge."
+7. Check "Enable resouce limitation" to set a limit to the PC resources.
+8. Hit Next